CVMix/CVMix-src/README.md

 ------------------

 CVMix can be installed using two different methods.
 The original uses Make and a set of Makefiles.
-The new methos uses CMake and two CMakelists.txt files.
+The new method uses CMake and two CMakelists.txt files.

 #### Building/installing using Make